Cyberkid2311/Dope_Scripts/README.md

 ## Dope_Scripts
 To help out the beginners in Getting to know GitHub and to participate in the HacktoberFest.
+If the Language folder is not present, Create one as a part of it.
+After entering your script, add your name and GitHub profile into Contributors.md file.

 ## Using git commandline :
 ### Linux :